Nikita2106-05/github-profile-readme-generator/README.md

 #### Tired of editing GitHub Profile README with new features?

-This tool provides an easy way to create a GitHub profile readme with the latest add-ons such as `visitors count`, `github stats`, etc.
+This tool provides an easy way to create a GitHub profile README with the latest add-ons such as `visitor count`, `GitHub stats`, etc.

 ## 🚀 Demo